-Well, don’t lie and blame yourself or a man.
-Make it a policy that there is no pointing fingers at his hurtful actions, or at yours.
+That’s right, so don’t lie and blame yourself or a man.
+Make it a policy that there is no pointing fingers, or at yours.

 It’s only a way to make yourself feel secure when you feel like you are not good enough inside.

-When I was much younger, I used to blame people – my parents, my man, myself – until I realised –
+When I was much younger, I used to blame other people.
+Until later on I realised…

 1) I was actually a miserable, angry wreck by doing that; and